Seycove Secondary School: Athletics

+In 2023, the Senior Girls Field Hockey team won the BC Provincial Championships.

 Music

-The school has several choirs and vocal groups.
+The school has several choirs and vocal groups including an intermediate and senior vocal jazz program.
 Its band program includes courses in concert band and jazz band.
 Concert Band offers students an opportunity to learn music fundamentals and improve their ability to perform in a large group setting.
 Jazz Band is an advanced enrichment course.

 PLP

-Seycove Secondary uses the Performance Learning Program, an academically rigorous mainstream magnet program for children in grades 8 to 12.
-Grade eight, nine and ten PLP students receive Humanities (English and Social Studies), Maker (ADST), Scimatics (Science and Math) and PGP (Personal Growth Planning) credits and grade eleven and twelve students receive English, History and PGP Credits.
-PGP and Scimatics courses are not guaranteed to be offered each year.
+Seycove Secondary hosts the Performance Learning Program, an academically rigorous mainstream magnet program focused on project based learning for children in grades 8 to 12.
+Grade eight, nine and ten PLP students receive Humanities (English and Social Studies), Maker (ADST) and PGP (Personal Growth Planning) credits and grade eleven and twelve students receive English, History and PGP Credits.
 The Performance Learning Program teaches students using project based learning.

-Each PLP student is required to maintain a blog, referred to inside the program as a "learning portfolio".
+Each PLP student is required to maintain a blog, where they post reflections on projects.
+The blogs are referred to inside the program as a "learning portfolio".
 The blogs are published on blog44.ca, which is run by the North Vancouver School District.